PPBDS/tutorial.helpers/vignettes/instructions.md

 * Do this as little as possible.
 Why not just make a pipe?

-* When you do this, you will need to create the permanent object yourself because student work in an Exercise code chunk has no lasting effects.
+* When you do this, you will need to create the permanent object yourself because student work in an exercise code chunk has no lasting effects.
 Doing so is annoying and error prone.

 * You can have the student not only do the assignment but also, as part of this same exercise, print out the object.
 This works well.